-Maclean (Mac) Gaulin is a sixth year Ph.D. student in accounting at the Jesse H. Jones Graduate School of Business in Rice University.
+Maclean (Mac) Gaulin is an assistant professor at the David Eccles School of Business, University of Utah.
 His background is in Electrical Engineering where he worked in the industry for four years before joining the Ph.D. program at Rice University.
 His research interests include corporate narrative disclosures, information dissemination, and resultant economic outcomes.

 Working Paper: 2016-11-16

 This paper shows that human capital risk associated with management impacts debt contract design, but in ways not anticipated in the literature.
 We find that lenders can include change of management restrictions (CMRs) giving them explicit control over managerial retention and/or selection decisions.
 Lenders include CMRs to diminish human capital risk.
 Shareholders’ role in mitigating or exacerbating human capital risk faced by lenders is an important determinant of CMR inclusion.
 Additionally, the likelihood of CEO turnover more than halved during CMR terms, suggesting that these clauses are respected and that lenders can influence managerial turnover outside of default states.